COGS18/COGS18.github.io/_build/html/_sources/assets/intro/syllabus.md

 ### What should I call you?

 I should call you by your name, with the correct pronunciation.
 Please correct me (out loud in the moment, via email/Piazza after the fact, or however you're most comfortable) if I ever make a mistake.

+### What should you expect of your interactions with instructional staff?

+Office hours will be:

+**Dialog based**: We will use dialog-based teaching rather than monologues.
+When students have questions that require a lengthy explanation of a concept that was covered in lecture, we will refer you to an external resource (e.g. lecture, site, video) for you to look at first.
+Of course, if you have questions about what you learn in those resources, please ask us!
+We want to make sure that everyone has done the preliminary background work so that we are using our time most effectively.

+**Student-driven**:  Rather than tell you how to solve a problem, we aim to ask you questions and point you toward illustrative examples to help lead you toward finding a solution on your own.

+**Example-heavy**: We will ask you about previous example problems you may have seen in lab or lecture that might be helpful to the problem at hand.
+When you look through examples you’ve seen, you might be able to find one that’s relevant to your problem and use it as inspiration for a solution.
+Also, when we know which examples you’ve seen and which ones you understand or don’t, we can better pinpoint where your confusion lies.

+**Scaffolded with prior knowledge**: If you’re lacking prerequisite knowledge needed for the question you’re asking, we take a step back and cover that before returning to the problem.